Division of Medical Sciences

 An important policy of the Division of Medical Sciences is that each graduate student must establish a dissertation advisory committee (DAC) to provide timely and considered advising.
 The DAC helps set logical goals for the completion of the dissertation and monitors progress toward completion of degree requirements.

 The DAC will meet as a group and report annually.
 Beginning no later than the end of the third year, the dissertation advisory committee will ask if the research project is heading towards a plausible dissertation.
-The dissertation advisory committee may decide to meet more than once a year for students in their 5th year and above, or in special circumstances.
+The dissertation advisory committee may decide to meet more than once a year for students in their fifth year and above, or in special circumstances.

 Final DAC Meeting